-I am the Director of Supported Services.
-I am responsible for the day-to-day operations of the Supported Services Department.
-I manage four site managers, a coordinator and oversee a staff of between 70 and 110 people.
-I participate in all aspects of the Supported Services Department and I try to be as hands on as much as possible.
+As the Director of Community Housing, I am responsible for the day-to-day operations of In-Pact’s Supported Living and Group Home Programs.
+I manage four Supported Living Managers, 8 Group Home Managers, a Supported Living Coordinator and two Group Home Coordinators.
+I participate in all aspects of these programs and I try to be as hands on as possible.

 In life there are barriers.
 We all face them.
-I try to eliminate barriers for people with disabilities wherever and whenever I can.
+I want to try to eliminate barriers for people with disabilities wherever and whenever I can.

 I have a BS in Psychology from Valparaiso University and I have a Master’s in Public and Health Care Administration from Indiana University.
 I have real life experience in program development.
 I worked for 10 years in adolescent treatment programs in Lake, Porter and Jasper Counties.
-In two of those jobs, I was responsible for planning and developing behavior programs and day to day operations of these long-term adolescent programs.
 Many of the individuals I worked with were teens that had mild to moderate developmental and behavioral issues.
-Working at In-Pact I have been given a great deal of opportunities to learn more about working with people with Autism and other developmental disabilities.
+Working at In-Pact I have been given many opportunities to learn more about working with people with Autism and other developmental disabilities.

-I am a problem solver.
-When issues are brought to me that need to be resolved, I can quickly develop and implement a plan to resolve.
 I have a strong background in quality assurance and quality improvement.
-I am always looking for ways to make what we do in Supported Services better, and to be able to do it with the highest degree of quality as possible.
+I am always looking for ways to make what we do at In-Pact better, and to be able to do it with the highest degree of quality as possible.

 We do a lot of great things at In-Pact, our culture of good people doing good things is non-existent in other agencies.
 In-Pact has a culture of doing the right things for the right reasons.
 This comes from the support of our Board of Directors and our Executive Leadership.

 I am a lifelong resident of Crown Point.
 I live in the same neighborhood I grew up in.
 So other than when I went to college, I never left my roots.
 That keeps me grounded.
 My parents were obviously a great impact on me…everything I am, I take from them.
-However, I would have to say GREAT neighbors…all my friend’s parents looked out for all of us.
-We were like one family, and wherever you were, whichever house you were at…those were your parents.
-It was so great to grow up in a neighborhood where we were all so close.
+My wife and my two children are my biggest source of support.

-Doing what is right, not what is easy, Honesty, Dedication (not to me but to those you are working with and for), Looking out for others.
+Doing what is right, not what is easy, Honesty, Dedication (not to me but to those I am working with and for), Looking out for others.

 Being with my wife Cyndi and kids Steven and Bridgette, fishing in Northwest Wisconsin, photography, painting, relaxing in my swimming pool.